yuyangchee98/aerotimer/README.md

 # AeroTimer

-A flight-themed Pomodoro timer that visualizes your work sessions as flights between airports on an interactive 3D globe.
+Timer that visualizes your work sessions as flights between airports on an interactive 3D globe.

 ## What it does

 Select departure and arrival airports from around the world.
 Start a timer session and watch an airplane move along your chosen flight path as time progresses.
 When your session completes, you've "arrived" at your destination.

-## Features

-- Interactive 3D globe with real Earth textures
-- Search and select from thousands of airports worldwide
-- Timer duration automatically adjusts based on flight distance
-- Real-time airplane position tracking during sessions
-- Clean, responsive interface

 ## Installation